-The consolidated and company financial statements are for the year ended 31 March 2020.
-They have been prepared in accordance with the requirements of International Financial Reporting Standards (IFRS) as adopted by the European Union (EU) and with those parts of the Companies Act 2006 applicable to companies reporting under IFRS.
+The consolidated and company financial statements are for the year ended 31 March 2021.
+They have been prepared in accordance with International Accounting Standards in conformity with the requirements of the UK Companies Act 2006.

 The financial statements have been prepared under the historical cost convention.
 The measurement bases and principal accounting policies of the Group are set out below.